ssbostan/kubernetes-complete-reference/contents/concepts/architecture/README.md

 ## <a name="control-plane">Control plane:</a>

-The Kubernetes control plane that was formerly called Master is the brain of Kubernetes that manages the whole cluster and worker nodes.
+The Kubernetes control plane that was formerly called Master is the brain of Kubernetes and manages the whole cluster and worker nodes.
 A couple of components that each one has a specific function are run in the control plane nodes.
 These components are described below.

 > For high availability, at least two control plane nodes must exist in the cluster.